-Still no state aid for the 120,000 Washingtonians whose federal benefits end next week
+120,000 in Washington will lose federal jobless benefits next week.
+Here’s what the state says

 Just in time for Labor Day, 120,000 jobless Washingtonians will lose their unemployment benefits as a federal pandemic program expires — and state officials still aren’t stepping up with funds to soften the loss.

-Saturday marks the last day to file claims for two emergency federal benefit programs that targeted people who’d lost jobs in the pandemic but didn’t qualify for regular state unemployment benefits.
+Saturday marks the last day for two emergency federal benefit programs that targeted people who’d lost jobs in the pandemic but didn’t qualify for regular state unemployment benefits.

 Saturday’s “benefit cliff,” as some have called it, will mainly affect people who have exhausted their 26 weeks of state unemployment or whose former job category, such as contractors or self-employed, isn’t covered by state benefits.

-All told, roughly 120,000 people now getting those federal benefits will see their final payment next week, according to an estimate by the state Employment Security Department (ESD).
+All told, roughly 120,000 people now getting those federal benefits will see their final payment starting next week, according to an estimate by the state Employment Security Department (ESD).
 The federal benefits, authorized in last March’s America Rescue Plan Act (ARPA) and administered by ESD, have been the only income for many claimants.

 Also expiring is a separate $300-a-week pandemic benefit that Congress reauthorized in March for all recipients of federal and state unemployment.

-Note: CORRECTION: An earlier version of this story misstated the expiration date of federal pandemic benefits.
-They end on Saturday but can’t be filed for until Sunday.